ryancramerdesign/GoogleClientAPI/README.md

 ----------------------

-# Markup Google Calendar module for ProcessWire
+# Markup Google Calendar module

 Renders a calendar with data from google.
 This module demonstrates use of and requires the GoogleClientAPI module, which must be installed and configured